MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOrganizationalAutoAttendant.md

 # Set-CsOrganizationalAutoAttendant

 ## SYNOPSIS
-Use the Set-CsOrganizationalAutoAttendant cmdlet to modify the properties of an existing Organizational Auto Attendant (OAA).
+Use the Set-CsOrganizationalAutoAttendant cmdlet to modify the properties of an existing Auto Attendant (AA).

 ## SYNTAX